odeslf/HerSeat/README.md

 # HerSeat

 HerSeat is a **Java Spring Boot** application designed to enhance the **safety and comfort of intercity bus travel for women**.
-This system provides a unique seating preference feature, allowing female passengers to choose to sit exclusively next to other women, or to specify if they prefer not to have men in adjacent seats.
+This system provides a unique seating preference feature, allowing female passengers to choose to sit exclusively next to other women.

 ---